pelavarre/byoverbs/README.md

 Same story for ⌃D and ⌃U to page just half as far, down and up

 The D and C inside Vi Py do let you cut to movement, for example you can D ⌃O and you can C ⌃I.
-Bizarrely, Classic Vim blocks you from making such choices.
+Bizarrely, Classic Vim requires you to move there, set a Mark, and move back, like by way of } } 2 ⌃O M M 2 ⌃I D ' M.
+Vi Py D ⌃O and C ⌃O is lots less intricate than all that

 ### Vi Py repeating Replace and Insert